Mayar-ElMallah/Perception-Stack-for-Self-Driving-Cars/README.md

 In cell 6 I used the same matrix to undistort some test Images too These are some Images after Distortion Correction.
 ![This is an image](writeUp/output_2.png)
 ## Color space conversion
-in this step,I am seeking to get rid of the shadow and brightness of the sun and get the appropriate color channel (with good info about lane edges).
+In this step,I am seeking to get rid of the shadow and brightness of the sun and get the appropriate color channel (with good info about lane edges).
 ![This is an image](writeUp/output_4.PNG) from the visualization,I deduced that the appropriate channel for our project is the ***S-channel***.
 ## Transformation warp